bfelipe/dark-mirror/README.md

 The function you just deployed should be listed there with a generated code.

+## Exposing our function

+We already have our function deployed, but still we need to expose it to be able to call from an dns url.
+You still can test your function following the same steps described at "Testing serverless function", but let's make it something easy to access and handle for our users.
+First lets create a trigger for our functions.
+Righ now kubeless has tree types of triggers(http, cronjob and pubsub), once you create a trigger, kubeless will handle to create an ingress for your function, so no need to write an yaml file for that.

+    kubeless trigger <trigger-type> create <trigger-name> -n <namespace> --function-name <function-name> --hostname <dns> --path <ex. hello>

+Now you can check if your function was exposed by typing:

+    kubectl get ing -n <namespace>

+For get more information about your function you can use:

+    kubectl describe ing <ingress-name> -n <namespace>

+Here ingress-name usually take the same name as the trigger you named your function.

+or
+    kubectl logs -n kubeless -l kubeless=controller -c http-trigger-controller curl --header "Content-Type:application/json" 172.17.0.2/dark-mirror

+If everything is up and running fine, you now can call your function using:

+    curl --header "Content-Type:application/json" dns/path

+**IMPORTANT:** If you provide a domain.name when you created your function you should also register it in your /etc/hosts file.
+Otherwise you will not be able to call your function.
+You can get the ip for your dns using the same command to get ingress information.

 ## Testing serverless functions

 There are two ways to test your function once you actually finish the deploy.